Freedom Summer: Freedom Schools

-In addition to voter registration and the MFDP, the Summer Project also established a network of 30 to 40 voluntary summer schools – called "Freedom Schools," an educational program proposed by SNCC member, Charlie Cobb – as an alternative to Mississippi's totally segregated and underfunded schools for blacks.
+In addition to voter registration and the MFDP, the Summer Project also established a network of 30 to 40 voluntary summer schools – called "Freedom Schools," an educational program proposed by SNCC member, Charlie Cobb – as an alternative to Mississippi's totally segregated and underfunded schools for Black people.
 Over the course of the summer, more than 3,500 students attended Freedom Schools, which taught subjects that the public schools avoided, such as black history and constitutional rights.

 Freedom Schools were held in churches, on back porches, and under the trees of Mississippi.
 Students ranged from small children to elderly adults, with the average age around 15.
 Most of the volunteer teachers were college students.
 Under the direction of Spelman College professor Staughton Lynd, the goal was to teach voter literacy, and political organization skills, as well as academic skills, and to help with confidence.
 The curriculum was directly linked to the formation of the Mississippi Freedom Democratic Party.
 As Ed King, who ran for Lieutenant Governor on the MFDP ticket, stated, "Our assumption was that the parents of the Freedom School children, when we met them at night, that the Freedom Democratic Party would be the PTA."

 The Freedom Schools operated on a basis of close interaction and mutual trust between teachers and students.
 The core curriculum focused on basic literacy and arithmetic, black history and current status, political processes, civil rights, and the freedom movement.
 The content varied from place to place and day to day according to the questions and interests of the students.

 The volunteer Freedom School teachers were as profoundly affected by their experience as were the students.
 Pam Parker, a teacher in the Holly Springs school, wrote of the experience:

-The atmosphere in the class is unbelievable.
-It is what every teacher dreams about — real, honest enthusiasm and desire to learn anything and everything.
-The girls come to class of their own free will.
-They respond to everything that is said.
-They are excited about learning.
-They drain me of everything that I have to offer so that I go home at night completely exhausted but very happy in spirit ...